jfrog/partner-integrations/cloud.md

 * All of this together provides critical traceability of an artifact to the build that generated that artifact, and the information needed to reproduce that build.

+# Requirements
+--

+# Support
+If you need help with this integration, please contact `partner_support@jfrog.com`

+# Integration Walkthrough

+# How to Uninstall
+--